Same-sex marriage (SSM) In Ohio.

 - Men oppose SSM by a margin of 49% to 43%.

-In 2013-JUN-26, the U.S. Supreme Court issued a ruling in the famous lawsuit Windsor v.
+The U.S. Supreme Court issued a ruling in the famous lawsuit Windsor v.
 United States.
 That case was one of many federal lawsuits involving the federal Defense of Marriage Act (DOMA), but was the only one that had made it all the way to the U.S. Supreme Court.
 The law had prohibited the federal government from making any of its 1,138 marriage benefits and protections available to those legally married couples who were of the same sex.
-The Court found that DOMA's main section was unconstitutional, and ordered the federal government to start recognizing all legally solemnized marriages equally, whether they consisted of one woman and one man, or of two women or of two men.
+The Court found that DOMA's Section 3 was unconstitutional, and ordered the federal government to start recognizing legally solemnized marriages equally, whether they consisted of one woman and one man, or of two women or of two men, in states where SSMs are recongnized.
+This ruling is a "game-changer" that will affect marriage equality/inequaity laws across the country in the future.

 The following information sources were used to prepare and update the above